 Making plans for financial support is very important as you plan for the next stage of your education as a graduate student.
 How do you handle your financial concerns?
 Financial planning for graduate students is a must.
 You will want to make sure that you know your income and your expenses.
-Income may be made up any or all of the following: scholarships, Graduate Teaching Assistantships, Graduate Research Assistantships or other employment.
-To assist you in your financial planning please consult these https://graduatestudies.uoguelph.ca/future/costs.
+To assist you in your financial planning please consult https://graduatestudies.uoguelph.ca/future/cost.

 Funding & Employment

 As a graduate student you will have received a funding package made up of a number of components.
 The options may be one or more of the following:

 - Graduate Service Assistantships (GSA); and